kieva290/authorization-server/README.md

 inside the "backend-keycloak-auth",
-start up the Keyloak authentication server with command, "docker-compose up", make sure that yu have docker running locally, as this install the images for keycloak, plus the postgres database that's used by keycloak, the keycloak postgres database is running on port: "5433",
+start up the Keyloak authentication server with command, "docker-compose up", make sure that you have docker running locally, as this installs the images for keycloak, plus the postgres database that's used by keycloak, the keycloak postgres database is running on port: "5433" locally,